 The Arcadis Global Shapers program was one of the best projects I have been involved in my career.
-Chantal Drenthen (Fresh Forces), Sylke Raymakers (Arcadis) and I have written a book about this iconic project (Building Powerful Networks, the Arcadis Global Shapers story).

 The Arcadis Global Shapers Program

 A very brief summary: in a few years Arcadis has built a global network of more than 1,000 young high potentials (Millennials) around the world.
-The starting question was: not what should senior management teach the young employees, but what can we learn from the new generations and how can they help to strengthen the organization.
-The global network can now be used for internal recruitment, for knowledge sharing, to staff challenging assignments, for business development and to give the organization an authentic face on the labor market.
+The starting question was: not what should senior management teach the young employees, but what can we learn from the new generations and how can they help to strengthen the organisation.
+The global network can now be used for internal recruitment, for knowledge sharing, to staff challenging assignments, for business development and to give the organisation an authentic face on the labor market.
 Each year 100 Global Shapers, as the group is called, work on concrete strategic assignments.
 For example: how do we improve the recruitment of young talent in Asia?
 Or can you design a toolkit for virtual teams?
 The Global Shapers represent the young professionals within Arcadis.
 First, they work virtually together, and then they meet somewhere in the world together to work hard and with great pleasure on new generation ideas.

 Very cool, but impossible in our organization…..